DiMesq/DeepLearningMedicine/README.md

 # DeepLearningMedicine
-Deep Learning in Medicine class Spring 19 NYU
+Project for Deep Learning in Medicine class Spring 19 NYU